pakoti/Awesome_Sysadmin/Networking/Dns_WindowsServer/readme.md

+## Round Robin

+Round-robin DNS is a load balancing technique where the balancing is done by a type of DNS server called an authoritative nameserver, rather than using a dedicated piece of load-balancing hardware.

 ## What is a stub zone?

 A stub zone is a copy of a zone that contains only those resource records that are necessary to identify the authoritative Domain Name System (DNS) servers for that zone.
 Typically, you use a stub zone to resolve names between separate DNS namespaces.

+# resources

+<a href="Cloudeflare.com">Cloudeflare</a>